 Trying to change a system as huge and complex as our existing monetary system can seem overwhelming, but cultures do change and things that could never happen, do happen.
 Once upon a time human kind could never fly, but we do.

 Besides working for policy-level change, there are ways that people can go around the existing model and start creating something better—in small ways or big ways.
 Maybe such efforts can grow into actually replacing the existing system or maybe not, but in either case they can improve the immediate situation and make people less vulnerable.

 Below are brief descriptions of some policy level and ground level ideas put forth by some smart, qualified researchers and thinkers.

 Government Creation of Money

 This is the system, often referred to as Sovereign Money, that many people think we already have.
 It’s probably the simplest solution to conceive of from a money-oriented perspective.

 The main argument against it has been that it would create inflation.
-The key to preventing that would be taking the money-creation power away from the banks and setting up restraints on government money creation.
+Key to preventing that would be taking the money-creation power away from the banks and setting up restraints on government money creation.
 To implement this solution, the government would need to take three basic actions:

 - Enact and/or repeal legislation to take the money creation power away from the banks.
 The current banking system has actually been protected and supported a great deal by governments.
 In the U.S. were it not for the existence of the Federal Deposit Insurance Corporation, the Federal Reserve Bank and various other institutions and regulations that prop up the banking system, the practice of fractional reserve banking could be prosecuted for fraud the first time there was a run on a bank.
 It might have gone out of style on that basis a long time ago.